-The Group has entered into various transactions with related parties, i.e., shareholders and entities under common control.
+The Group has entered into various transactions with related parties, i.e., shareholders and entities under common control and other related parties.
 The prices and terms of payment related to these transactions are approved by the Group's management.
 The significant related party transactions and balances are as follows: